FabricationsHQ - Putting the Words to the Music

 With 'JOV' seemingly a thing of the past live (it was not performed on Utopia’s reunion tour of 1992) it was a highlight moment for the audiences of Todd Rundgren’s 2004 live shows when,

-after nearly twenty years retirement, the song was performed to close the shows, including obligatory ‘burn out’ guitar solo.
+after nearly twenty years retirement, the song was performed to close the shows.

 There was an extraordinary vibe during 'JOV' at the 2004 London concert and quite a sight to see fans of all ages (particularly the rock veterans), singing, grinning and hugging like loons, still in search of "just one victory."